-The Bohr Model Calculator is a tool that can be used to compute the frequency of an electromagnetic wave which is emitted or absorbed at the transition of an electron in an atom.
-In the text below, we explain the principles of Bohr model definition of a hydrogen-like atom.
+The Bohr Model Calculator is a tool that can be used to compute the frequency of an electromagnetic wave that is emitted or absorbed at the transition of an electron in an atom.
+In the text below, we explain the principles of the Bohr model and the definition of a hydrogen-like atom.
 Read on to investigate this theory further and learn about the relationship between frequency and energy.

 Bohr model definition

-- The electron is held in circular orbit around the nucleus by the Coulomb's force.
+- The electron is held in a circular orbit around the nucleus by Coulomb's force.
 You may read more about this in our Coulomb's law calculator.

 - Angular momentum of the orbiting electron is quantized.
 It means that the electron can only have specific energies on its orbital.

-- The electron can orbit without losing energy due to radiating, but only on the certain discrete set of distances from the nucleus.
-Every orbital is associated with specific energy which is called an energy level.
+- The electron can orbit without losing energy due to radiating, but only on a certain discrete set of distances from the nucleus.
+Every orbital is associated with specific energy, which is called an energy level.

 Relationship between frequency and energy in the Bohr model